Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Performance Evaluation

-\textit{Attack 3:} We assume that the ATTK with strong computing power can compromise the signing key of ED$_A$, figure out our MEB quantization rule, crack the hash function to compute $\text{PHY-ID}_A$ and claim the legitimate $\text{PHY-ID}_A$ to the MECD.
+\textit{Attack 3:} We assume that the ATTK with strong computing power can compromise the signing key of ED$_A$, decipher our MEB quantization rule, and spoof and claim the legitimate $\text{PHY-ID}_A$ to the MECD.
 In this case, ATTK can be authenticated as legitimate by the traditional encryption-based authentication method since the signature can be created by ATTK using the compromised signing key of ED$_A$.
-In our method, MECD does not directly trust the $\text{PHY-ID}_A$ that is claimed in the \emph{Name} field of the NDN-IoT packet, and the claimed $\text{PHY-ID}_A$ is only used as an index by MECD to find the registered $a_A$.
+In our method, the claimed $\text{PHY-ID}_A$ is not directly trusted by MECD but is used only as an index to find the registered $a_A$.
 In fact, MECD generates the $a_{ATTK}$ via physical-layer RF analysis.
-As long as $a_A\neq a_{ATTK}$, MECD can prevent ATTK with a high CAP and thereby refuse to send the fraudulent to the NDN.
+As long as $a_A\neq a_{ATTK}$, MECD can prevent ATTK with a high CAP and thereby refuse to send the poisoned contents to the NDN.
+If the claimed PHY-ID cannot point to a registered $a_A$, this ATTK's packets will be immediately rejected.
 As a result, our MEC-enabled NDN-IoT network is secure against this computation-based PHY-ID spoofing attack.

-In summary, Fig.~\ref{boundary}, Fig.~\ref{DiffRatefig}, and Fig. \ref{VB} validate the proposed MEB quantization technique and the two-step authentication technique, respectively.
-Fig. \ref{AuthImprovement} demonstrates the high authentication accuracy.
+In summary, Fig.~\ref{boundary}, Fig.~\ref{DiffRatefig}, and Fig. \ref{VB} validate the proposed MEB quantization technique and the two-step authentication technique.
+Fig. \ref{AuthImprovement} demonstrates the high authentication accuracy in the case of a large number of EDs.
 Fig. \ref{RSAtime} demonstrates the time efficiency enhancement using our signing task offloading.
-Finally, the analysis in above Section \ref{robustanalysis} demonstrates the strong robustness of our method gained through integrating the PHY-ID into the MEC-enabled NDN-IoT networks.
+Finally, the analysis in Section \ref{robustanalysis} demonstrates the stronger robustness of our method gained by integrating the PHY-ID into the MEC-enabled NDN-IoT networks.